Comparing files using Visual Studio Code

 In the previous post, I showed you how to use Visual Studio to compare 2 files.
 I also use Visual Studio Code from time to time.
-And, as every great IDE, Visual Studio Code also have a great diff tool.
+And, as every great IDE, Visual Studio Code also has a great diff tool.
 As with Visual Studio, you can use it to compare 2 versions of the same file if you use a source control.
 But you can also compare 2 files from your file system.

 There are multiple ways to use the Visual Studio Code diff tool that are covered in this post.

 #Comparing files using the User Interface

 Open the 2 files in Visual Studio Code

 Right-click on one file and click "Select for compare"

 Right-click on the other file and click "Compare file file1 with file2"

 Or, using the full path if code is not in the